solids4foam/solids4foam/tutorials/fluidSolidInteraction/beamInCrossFlow/README.md

 ---

-## Analysing the results
+## Analysing the Results

 In the ParaView, both the solid and fluid regions are loaded by default.
 The *Extract Block* filter in ParaView can be used to extract the solid region, and a second instance of the *Extract Block* filter for the fluid region.
-In that way, a the fluid region can be coloured by a fluid field (e.g. `p` or `U`) and the solid region by a solid field (e.g. `D` or `sigmaEq`).
+In that way, the fluid region can be coloured by a fluid field (e.g. `p` or `U`) and the solid region by a solid field (e.g. `D` or `sigmaEq`).
 As an alternative to using the *Extract Block* filter, two instances of the case can be opened (File -> Open -> case.foam), where one opens the “fluid/internalMesh” and the other opens the “solid/internalMesh”.

 ![](images/fs_run_1.PNG)